gibbs/gibbs.github.io/content/projects/003-docker-php-cli.md

 ### Execute Files

-To execute a file you will need to use a docker volume.
+To execute a file, you will need to use a docker volume.
 PHP will execute scripts in the container path `/data/` by default.

 Use the current working directory and execute a PHP script from a relative path: